 The Austrian pavilion featured a feminist takeover of quirky paint galloping over the walls and windows.
 Elke Krystufek (left) showed paintings of a feminine male nude, and covered the walls with an often funny exploration of the Biennale’s historically masculine emphasis.
 Canada and Australia had video work back-to-back: Mark Lewis’s filmic explorations and Shaun Maxwell’s uber-masculine Mad Max-related series.

 I was strongly rewarded by exploration of the off-site pavilions.
 Estonia featured a fascinating exploration of the political power of symbols by Kristina Norman, who showed footage of riots and installed her own cast of a Soviet monument, whose replanting was the cause of the riots.
-Singapore’s Ming Wong reinterpreted cinematic tropes with his 50's-era “Life of Imitation”.
+Singapore’s Ming Wong reinterpreted cinematic tropes with

 Several pavilions around the city took fabulous advantage of the surplus of baroque Venetian churches.
 New Zealand's Judy Millar (right) stacked giant billboard-printed canvases among the Doric columns and orange and white checked tiles.